YaBoiTroi/pr2SIM/README.md

 - I AM NOT GONNA STEAL YOUR LOGIN INFO (lol) There is only ONE single communication that the script makes which is necessary to collect the happy hour data.
 Info is saved locally to 'EPICsimDetails.ini, for you only.
 If you are concerned, just read through the code yourself (:
 - If holding shift while the script is logging in, your shift press will be undone and you will need to press shift again
 - If the script is breaking often, reach out to me and I will help troubleshoot the issue.
 I have found that a computer restart fixes things sometimes, as certain function keys (ctrl, windows, shift) will get 'stuck'.
 I added code to prevent this.
 Please let me know if you can't solve your issue.
 PR2 servers aren't inconsistent, and there are gamers worldwide, with varying computer processing power as well.
 Delays may be inaccurate, but are accommodated somewhat.
+- DPI scaling mid-script is not currently supported, and neither is using a secondary monitor with anything other than default DPI settings

 ### Future (large) Plans
 - Calibration mode to allow the script to adapt to processing power/ internet